fluidself/fluidself.org/_books/spirituality/zen-flesh-zen-bones.md

 **Centreing**

 Sweet-hearted one, meditate on knowing and not knowing, existing and not existing.
-Then leave both aside that you may <em>be</em>.
+Then leave both aside that you may _be_.

 _See as if for the first time_ a beauteous person or an ordinary object.